kaynaeru/kaynaeru/README.md

 # Hello!
 Kristania's here!✨

-Computer Student, focusing on Digital Creative Technology.
+Computer Science Student, focusing on Digital Creative Technology.
 I am very passionate in IT field, especially in software development.
 I love learning and exploring things related to my interests.

 ## _**👾 What I've Learned:**_